moxiegirl/notary/docs/notary-server.md

 }
 ```

-the full path of keys is `storage -> db_url`.
-So the environment variable you'd
+The full JSON path of the keys is `storage -> db_url`.
+So the environment
-need to set would be `NOTARY_SERVER_STORAGE_DB_URL`.
+variable you'd need to set would be `NOTARY_SERVER_STORAGE_DB_URL`.
 For example, if running the binary:

 ```
 $ export NOTARY_SERVER_STORAGE_DB_URL=myuser:mypass@tcp(my-db)/dbname?parseTime=true
 $ NOTARY_SERVER_LOGGING_LEVEL=info notary-server -config /path/to/config.json
 ```

+You can only override keys whose values are strings or numbers.
+You cannot
-Note that you cannot override a key whose value is another map.
+override a key whose value is another map.
 For instance, setting
-`NOTARY_SERVER_STORAGE='{"storage": {"backend": "memory"}}'` will not
+`NOTARY_SERVER_STORAGE='{"storage": {"backend": "memory"}}'` does not set
-set in-memory storage.
-It just fails to parse.
-You can only override keys
+in-memory storage.
+It fails to parse.
-whose values are strings or numbers.

-#### Running Notary Server
+## Running Notary Server

-Configuration options:
+**Reviewer**: There is something missing here.
+Who runs Notary Server?
+What kind of server does it need if any.
+Does Docker need to be running (looks like yes) Does it need to be replicated -- what happens if it goes down?

+You run Notary Server from ####.
+The Notary Server is a Docker image you run on a server in your network.

 - `-config=<config file>` - The JSON configuration file.